All Saints' Day, November 1 - Meaning and History

 And singing to Father, Son and Holy Ghost:

-Excerpt provided by Diana Severance Ph.D. from All Saints Day
+Excerpt provided by Diana Severance Ph.D. about All Saints Day

 - Adapted from an earlier Christian History Institute story.